RonaTheBrave/WikiCorpusBuilder/README.md

 The output is dataframe containing all the selected wikipedia articles and their data The code also generates some plots of the data

+*Published works:
+O. Benjakob# and R. Aviram#.
+A clockwork Wikipedia: from a broad perspective to a case study.
+Journal of Biological Rhythms, 2018
+O. Benjakob#, R. Aviram#, J. Sobel#.
+Citation needed?
+Wikipedia and the COVID-19 pandemic.
+GigaScience, 2022

 ## How are articles selected ?